Risk Factors Dashboard

 Our results of operations may fluctuate as a result of a variety of factors, many of which are outside of our control.
 If our revenues or results of operations do not meet or exceed the expectations of securities analysts or investors, the price of our Common Stock could decline substantially.
 Factors that may cause fluctuations in our revenues or results of operations include:

-•changes in our customers' buying behaviors, including disintermediation of traditional channels;
+changes in our customers' buying behaviors, including platform changes or disintermediation of traditional channels;

-•the timing and success of new product introductions or changes in methodology, particularly in light of consent requirements, cookie deprecation and other changes in our industry;
+the timing and success of new product introductions or changes in methodology, particularly in light of consumer opt-in and consent requirements, cookie deprecation and other changes in our industry;

-•the impact of our decision to discontinue certain products or exit certain geographic regions;
+the impact of our decision to discontinue certain products, divest businesses or exit geographic regions;

-•our failure to accurately estimate or control costs, including those incurred as a result of technology upgrades, product development initiatives and restructuring activities;
+our failure to accurately estimate or control costs, including those incurred as a result of technology upgrades, AI integrations, product development initiatives, panel changes and restructuring activities;

-•costs incurred in connection with strategic or financing transactions, including financial advisory, legal, accounting, consulting and other advisory fees and expenses;
+costs incurred in connection with strategic or financing transactions, including financial advisory, legal, accounting, consulting, tax and other advisory fees and expenses and diversion of management time and resources;

 We believe that our revenues and results of operations on a year-over-year and sequential quarter-over-quarter basis may vary significantly in the future and that period-to-period comparisons of our operating results may not be meaningful.
 Investors are cautioned not to rely on the results of prior periods as an indication of future performance.

 We currently have indebtedness and lease facilities, as well as trade payables, including expenses incurred in prior periods.
-In addition, we are required to pay annual dividends on our Preferred Stock, and we may incur additional debt for operations or to fund a special dividend to the holders of our Preferred Stock.
-In addition, we are required to pay annual dividends on our Preferred Stock, which we deferred in 2023 and continue to accrue, and we may incur additional debt for operations or to fund a special dividend to the holders of our Preferred Stock.
+In addition, we may incur additional debt for operations.
+These obligations could require us to use a large portion of our cash flow from operations to service our debt and lease facilities and pay accrued expenses.
 These obligations could require us to use a large portion of our cash flow from operations to service our debt, dividend obligations, and lease facilities and pay accrued expenses.
-These obligations could require us to use a large portion of our cash flow from operations to service our debt, current and deferred dividend obligations, and lease facilities and pay accrued expenses.
 They could also limit our flexibility to invest in our business and adjust to market conditions, which could impact our customer relationships and place us at a competitive disadvantage.

 Our financial condition and results of operations could suffer and be adversely affected if we incur another impairment of goodwill or other intangible assets.